Castles for Sale in Portugal: Your Ultimate Guide

 The history of Portugal is rich and vibrant.
 The castles are scattered across the country and were used for defense during the continuous wars of the Reconquista in the Iberian peninsula.
 Later, they were used in conflicts against León and Castilla, until they were progressively abandoned from the mid-16th century.
 After this, they experienced only limited conflicts in the 17th and 18th centuries and were then used for storage and livestock shelters.

 The castles in Portugal are in very good shape compared to some of their European counterparts.
 This is because of their constant use.
-In the 1930s and 1940s, the most ruined castles underwent reconstructions, allowing Portugal to rescue its heritage and display its history across the country.
+In the 1930s and 1940s, the most ruined castles underwent reconstruction, allowing Portugal to rescue its heritage and display its history across the country.

 The 8th century saw the first castles built in the country (and perhaps even Europe) following the arrival of Berber and Arab Muslims to the Iberian Peninsula.
 These castles followed the designs of Roman forts found in Syria and the Levant and were known as Hsin.